 Year 2014.
 Election and IPL time again in the country.
 This time government has not found an excuse to export it out of the country.
 Pakistani government and terrorist ( what’s the difference anyways ) have almost forgotten to plan on interrupting IPL as they are busy killing their own people.
 The OCA ( Opportunist and Corrupt Alliance ) have finished their 5 years in power.
 This election looks like a rather dull one.
 The politicians have not figured out a single issue which can excite the nation.
 The Youngistan of the country is now not all that young any more and the youngistan of politics is almost headed towards Kabristan.
-Sachin and Sanath are all set to play the seniors IPL and people are already talking of Dhoni to retire from cricket as he could not win the world cup.
+Sachin and Sanath are all set to play the seniors IPL and people are already talking about where they will get their IPL live scores from.
+Of course people are also talking of Dhoni to retire from cricket as he could not win the world cup.
 Lalit Modi is now incharge of handling Indian hockey and his efforts to pump money into hockey have resulted in him looking like a starved model.
 Tatas are still selling Nanos as hot cakes although the 1 lakh car is now a distant memory.

 But here comes the big scoop to spice up things in the country.
 All political parties have at last agreed on one issue.
 They want to hold all their political rallies in temples where people have a habit of leaving the foot wear outside.
 This is no mean achievement as such agreement between diverse political outfits is unheard of in the annals of Indian democracy.
 The politicians have learnt their lessons from the last elections where shoes were thrown by dozens of people for a 5 minute appearance on Aaj Tak.